jacksonw4881/github-tutorial/README.md

 ---
 ## Rolling Back Changes:

 **On rare occasions, you'll make some sort of mistake on a file and want to revert back to its previous state.
-To explain this as clear and concise as I possibly could, I'll try to explain it in a form of a question and answer it.**
+To explain this as clear and concise as I possibly can, I'll try to explain it in a form of a question and answer it.**

 > **Q:** I've accidently edited the wrong file and want to undo all of my edits.
 What do I do?